Varnish - Classic Collector

 Overview

-The Varnish - Overview dashboard provides a high-level view of the activity and health of Varnish servers on your network.
-Dashboard panels display visual graphs and detailed information on visitor geographic locations, traffic volume and distribution, responses over time, and time comparisons for visitor locations and uptime, cache hit, requests, VLC.
+The Varnish (Classic) - Overview dashboard provides a high-level view of the activity and health of Varnish servers on your network.
+Dashboard panels display visual graphs and detailed information on visitor geographic locations, traffic volume and distribution, responses over time, and time comparisons for visitor locations and uptime, cache hit, requests, and VLC.

 Use this dashboard to: